Free shipping (DE) - 30 days return policy

 • Blue filter glasses (transparent glasses)

-We explain to you what the differences are and which glasses make sense when.
+We explain to you what the differences are and when which glasses make sense.

 Blueblocker Glasses

 These are the glasses with the darkest tint and thus the glasses have the strongest effect against blue light.
-These glasses block 100% of blue light and also partially block green light, which also affects the production of melatonin and thus the sleep-wake rhythm.
+These glasses block blue light 100% and also partially block green light, which also affects the production of melatonin and thus the sleep-wake rhythm.
 Orange glasses have a calming effect on the whole body, making them ideal for wearing in the evening or at night.
-Wearing them can lift your mood, make you tired and significantly improve the quality of your sleep.
+Wearing them can lift your mood, make you feel tired and significantly improve the quality of sleep.

 Blueblocker Glasses

-Yellow lenses also block 100% of short-wave blue light and are thus a real relief for the eyes.
+Yellow lenses also block 100% of short-wave blue light and are therefore a real relief for the eyes.
 Unlike orange lenses, they do not block green light.

-Blueblocker glasses with yellow lenses are the ideal glasses for working at a computer screen.
-They filter out much of the harmful light emitted by the screen, but let enough of it through so you can still distinguish colours and stay as focused as possible.
+Blueblocker glasses with yellow lenses are the ideal glasses for screen work.
+They filter out much of the harmful light emitted from the screen, but let enough of it through so you can still distinguish colors and stay as focused as possible.

 Blue filter glasses with clear lenses and a coating